 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
-A student who wishes to meet with the school counselor should notify his/her teacher or school counselor.
+A student who wishes to meet with the school counselor should request to see a counselor.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.

-[Also see Substance Abuse Prevention and Intervention on page 56 and Suicide Awareness on page 56.]
+[Also see Substance Abuse Prevention and Intervention on page 69 and Suicide Awareness on page 69.]